icub-tech-iit/documentation/docs/icub_kinematics/icub-forward-kinematics/icub-forward-kinematics-head.md

 | i = 6          | 0       | -34       | -pi/2          | -15 -&gt; 15         |
 | i = 7          | 0       | 0         | pi/2           | -90 + (-30 -&gt; 30) |

-For both left and right eye, the end-effector matrix $ T_{nE} $ from the last link to the camera sensor is:
+For both left and right eye, the end-effector matrix $T_{nE}$ from the last link to the camera sensor is:

 $$
 \begin{equation}